Frequently Asked Questions

 After installation has been completed, the technician will show you how to operate your stairlift and the functions of all the different buttons.
 Always engage a professional to install your stairlift - do not take a risk with an item that can compromise your safety if installed incorrectly.

-When you are not using it, your stairlift is plugged into a standard wall outlet.
-It will automatically recharge when necessary and turn off when fully charged, so you can rest with the knowledge that you are covered no matter what!
+Your stairlift is plugged into a standard wall outlet.
+It will automatically recharge when necessary, so you can rest with the knowledge that you are covered no matter what!

 Simply put, a stairlift is a chair that transports a person up and down stairs safely and comfortably.
 If you have trouble getting around, a stairlift is the most cost-effective way of retaining freedom of movement within your home.
 Besides that, if you do not want to make any major alterations to your home, a stairlift can be installed easily with a rail.
 No permanent alterations will be made to any part of your home in the process, making it a popular mobility tool for seniors as well as people with disabilities and mobility issues.